Hear my prayer, God. Listen to the words of my mouth. Psalm 54:2

 5 He will repay the evil to my enemies.

-I will give thanks to your name, God, for it is good.
+I will praise your name, O Lord, for it is good.

 7 For he has delivered me out of all trouble.

-My eye has seen triumph over my enemies.
+My eye has seen its desire upon my enemies.

 1 When you sit to eat with a ruler,